CSI-Rafael-Munoz/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Basically the benefit of using Markdown is that you can custumize your text to identify the things you would want.

 What does "cd" stand for?

- - Answer:
+ - Answer:Cd will move you from one directory back to another directory before that one.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: No I did not get stuck.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: Yes i did i tried to look for similar programs and compare what they did as to what I am doing.

 What would you like to program?

- - Answer:
+ - Answer: I would like to program different methods and websites.

 Type down any class notes below this sentence: